gabor-trainer/rust-2025-may-05/additional-material/050 Copy Trait in Rust.md

 *   **`Clone` + `Drop` = Allowed:** Explicitly cloning a resource-owning type (`Clone`) is allowed because `clone()` is designed to create an *independent* copy of the resource, allowing each instance to be dropped safely.

 When you use `#[derive(Copy)]` on a struct or enum, the compiler is checking not only that all its fields are `Copy`, but also that none of them (or the type itself) have a custom `Drop` implementation.
 If any field requires `Drop`, the derive will fail.

+---

+*This custom Rust training was created by **IQSOFT - EduTech/gabor for Ericsson – © 2025**.
+All materials are exclusively for use by participants of the training.
+Using these materials outside of the training is not permitted without written permission from IQSOFT - EduTech.*